kwon-young-jin/kwon-young-jin.github.io/_pages/about.md

 I study how emerging technologies are reshaping the `art industry`, ranging from the rise of `blockchain-based asset markets` to the advancements in `generative AI`

-Personal experiences, such as serving as a docent at art museum, have still inspired my research questions
+My research questions are primarily inspired by personal experiences, such as serving as a docent at an art museum

 Methodologically, my curiosity extends to exploring `the economic value of unconstructured data`.
 Both image and textual analyses have played pivotal roles in my research endeavors